-OpenCode Web is a browser-based interface for interacting with the OpenCode API and AI coding agents like Claude Code.
-It provides real-time streaming of agent responses, visual debugging of tool executions, and web access to OpenCode workflows without CLI installation.
-Built for developers who need browser-accessible AI coding capabilities.
+OpenCode Web is a browser-based interface for the OpenCode API that lets developers interact with AI coding agents through the web.
+It streams agent responses in real-time, visualizes tool executions, and provides full OpenCode API access without CLI installation.
+Built for teams who need browser-accessible AI coding workflows.

-Running OpenCode Web workflows without CLI installation
+Running OpenCode Web workflows through browser interface

-Testing OpenCode API integrations via OpenCode Web interface
+Testing OpenCode API integrations without CLI setup

 No install command available.
 Check the GitHub repository for manual installation instructions.